 Figure 6.
-TGA curve of stone from Batalha Monastery baluster.
+TGA curve of stone from the Batalha Monastery baluster.

-Slight differences could be seen comparing the curves of all samples.
-For example, limestone from Valinho do Rei quarry showed obvious weight change after the temperature reached 600 oC, while for the sample from Outreiro de Sebastião it was after 630 oC.
-A feasible thermodynamic explanation of this phenomenon is that larger particle size causes the activation energy to be higher, thus consuming more energy to initiate the decomposition process [22].
-Grain size can also affect the reaction speed, limestone with small grain size has higher thermal decomposition rate [23].
-This is in accordance with the thin section observation, for the major component of Valinho do Rei limestone are characterized by micritic cement between small peloids, while Outreiro de Sebastião limestone has larger ooids, more fossils, and larger recrystallized sparite cements.
+Slight differences could be seen by comparing the curves of all the samples.
+For example, limestone from the Valinho do Rei quarry showed obvious weight change after the temperature reached 600 oC, while for the sample from Outreiro de Sebastião, it was after 630 oC.
+A feasible thermodynamic explanation for this phenomenon is that a larger particle size causes the activation energy to be higher, thus consuming more energy to initiate the decomposition process [22].
+Grain size can also affect the reaction speed; limestone, with a small grain size, has a higher thermal decomposition rate [23].
+This is in accordance with thin-section observation, as the major component of the Valinho do Rei limestone is characterised by micritic cement between small peloids, while the Outreiro de Sebastião limestone has larger ooids, more fossils and larger recrystallised sparite cements.

 X-ray fluorescence analysis

 Figure illustrates the relative intensity of each element in the limestone samples.
-Besides calcium, coming from calcite in limestone, silicon, phosphor, sulfur, strontium, yttrium, zirconium, niobium, barium, thorium, lead, uranium, chlorine were also detected.
-The overall ratio of these elements is rather homogeneously distributed, with the exception of the Batalha Monastery baluster sample that shows apparent higher intensity of P, S and Cl, and the naturally weathered Valinho do Rei stone with highest counts of Cl.
-This could be explained by the effect of salt weathering (Siegesmund and Snethlage 2011).
-In addition, there is noticeable disparity of the strontium peak intensity amongst some samples.
+Besides calcium, other elements detected in the calcite from the limestone were silicon, phosphorous, sulphur, strontium, yttrium, zirconium, niobium, barium, thorium, lead, uranium and chlorine.
+The overall ratio of these elements is rather homogeneously distributed, with the exception of the Batalha Monastery baluster sample, which shows an apparent higher intensity of P, S and Cl, and the naturally weathered Valinho do Rei stone, with the highest counts of Cl.
+This could be explained by the effect of salt weathering [4].
+In addition, there is a noticeable disparity in the strontium peak intensity between some samples.

-Due to the same coordination number and similar ion radius that strontium and calcium cations have, Sr2+ may substitute Ca2+ ions in the calcite crystals.
-Stones formed in the same geological environment would have similar degrees of such substitution [24][25].
-From the Ca-Sr element alignment scatter plot (Figure ), it can be seen that the plots which represents Batalha Monastery baluster, Valinho do Rey and Reguengo do Fetal are close, suggesting similar slope of Ca-Sr concentration around 6.0 × 103.
-Whereas limestones from Batalha Monastery royal cloister, eaves arch and church railing 2 have similar Ca-Sr ratios as Pidiogo and Cabeço do Roxo quarry, around 3.7 × 103.
-The plots of Batalha Monastery roof top (Ca/Sr ratio 2.8 × 103) and church railing 1 (Ca/Sr ratio 2.3 × 103) are not close to any existing quarry samples, a possible exposition is that these stones were from the lost quarry Carvalhos.
+With the same coordination number and similar ion radius, Sr2+ may substitute Ca2+ ions in the calcite crystals.
+Stones formed in the same geological environment would have similar degrees of such a substitution [24], [25].
+From the Ca-Sr element alignment scatter plot (Figure ), it can be seen that the plots that represent the Batalha Monastery baluster, Valinho do Rey and Reguengo do Fetal are similar, suggesting a similar slope of Ca-Sr concentration of around 6.0 × 103.
+However, limestones from the Batalha Monastery Royal Cloister, eaves arch and church railing 2 have similar Ca-Sr ratios to the Pidiogo and Cabeço do Roxo quarries of around 3.7 × 103.
+The plots for the Batalha Monastery roof top (Ca/Sr ratio 2.8 × 103) and church railing 1 (Ca/Sr ratio 2.3 × 103) are not similar to any existing quarry samples; a possible explanation is that these stones were from the lost Carvalhos quarry.

 Conclusions